-Inflammation plays an intricate role in the development of disease, including in the development and progression of type 2 diabetes and prediabetes.
+Inflammation plays an intricate role in the development of health conditions, including in the development and progression of type 2 diabetes and prediabetes.

-Inflammation is involved in type 2 diabetes as both a cause and a consequence, meaning that initially inflammation may trigger the development of diabetes, but also once you have diabetes, ongoing inflammation in the bodies cells contributes to various symptoms.
+Inflammation is involved in type 2 diabetes as both a cause and a consequence, meaning that initially inflammation may trigger the development of diabetes, but also once you have diabetes, ongoing inflammation in the bodies cells contributes to various symptoms or complications.

-Therefore, if you want to get better blood sugar and health results, focus on reducing inflammation in the body.
+Therefore, if you want better blood sugar and health results, focus on reducing inflammation in the body.

 But what is inflammation exactly, you may ask?
 That's a great question.

 Let's delve a little deeper and explore the answer.

 Inflammation is the bodies natural response to injury, stress, and trauma.
 It’s a natural response from our immune system that something isn’t right and the body needs some extra help to deal with the problem.

 Think of a time you may have cut yourself.
 This is a sudden trauma where your immune system gets triggered, sends in all the helper cells to heal the wound, and once the job of healing is done everything goes back to normal.
 This is acute inflammation.